chinapedia/wikipedia.abstract.en/Page/Ancient_philosophy.md

 Ancient Greek and Roman philosophy

-Presocratic_graph.svgs and thinkers; red arrows indicate a relationship of opposition.]]
-"The_School_of_Athens"_by_Raffaello_Sanzio_da_Urbino.jpg's School of Athens, depicting an array of ancient Greek philosophers engaged in discussion.]]
+s and thinkers; red arrows indicate a relationship of opposition.]] 's School of Athens, depicting an array of ancient Greek philosophers engaged in discussion.]]

 Philosophers